justoanff/.dotfiles/macos/.config/nvim/NEOVIM.md

 - **Gitsigns**: Git integration in the editor
 - **Tmux Navigator**: Seamless navigation between tmux panes and Neovim
 - **Toggleterm**: Persistent and toggleable terminal windows in multiple orientations
+- **Markdown Preview**: Live preview Markdown in your browser with synced updates

 ## How It Works